youhanamikhaiel/Arribute-Based-Face-Generation-using-progressive-GAN/README.md

 # attribute_based_face_generation_using_progressive_gans
-Attribute-based Face Generation Using Progressive GANs Build upon https://github.com/tkarras/progressive_growing_of_gans but with some modifications in the architechture to allow for using face attributes while generating faces
+Attribute-based Face Generation Using Progressive GANs

+Built upon https://github.com/tkarras/progressive_growing_of_gans but with some modifications in the architechture to allow for using face attributes while generating faces